Depression: Types, Associated Conditions, and Online Support. Helping Individuals, Professionals & Carers

 Supporting someone with depression can indeed be emotionally challenging.
 It's important to recognise that while you want to be there for your loved one, taking care of yourself is equally crucial.
 Engaging in self-care practices is not selfish; it's necessary for maintaining your own well-being.
 This can involve activities such as exercise, meditation, spending time with friends, or pursuing hobbies that bring you joy.

 Establishing emotional boundaries is also essential when supporting someone with depression.
 It's okay to set limits on how much you can handle or how much emotional support you can offer.
-Doing so can reduce fatigue and help prevent burnout whilst assisting you provide consistent support over a longer period of time.
+Doing so can reduce fatigue and help prevent burnout whilst assisting you in providing consistent support over a longer period of time.

 Seeking support for yourself is another crucial aspect of being a compassionate presence for someone with depression.
 Whether talking to a Counsellor, joining a support group, or confiding in a trusted friend, having a support system in place can help you navigate your feelings and challenges while being there for your loved one.